 1) Increased levels of biochemical markers of bone turnover (these are not recommended for establishing the diagnosis but may be used for additional estimation of fracture risk and monitoring treatment effects): N-terminal propeptide of type I collagen (PINP) for bone formation and cross-linked C-terminal telopeptide of type I collagen (CTX) for bone resorption.

-2) Abnormalities associated with an underlying condition in patients with secondary osteoporosis: Perform appropriate tests to exclude secondary osteoporosis, including erythrocyte sedimentation rate (ESR); complete blood count (CBC); protein electrophoresis; serum levels of alkaline phosphatase (ALP), creatinine, parathyroid hormone (PTH), 25(OH)D3, calcium, and phosphate; as well as 24-hour urinary calcium excretion (assessment of calcium and phosphate metabolism: see Calcium Disturbances, see Phosphate Disturbances).
+2) Abnormalities associated with an underlying condition in patients with secondary osteoporosis: Perform appropriate tests to exclude secondary osteoporosis, including complete blood count (CBC); serum protein electrophoresis (SPEP) for patients with vertebral fractures; serum levels of alkaline phosphatase (ALP), creatinine, parathyroid hormone (PTH); 25(OH)D3 in those with risk factors for insufficiency; calcium corrected for albumin, and phosphate; as well as considering a 24-hour urinary calcium excretion (assessment of calcium and phosphate metabolism: see Calcium Disturbances, see Phosphate Disturbances).

-According to the World Health Organization (WHO) diagnostic criteria, osteoporosis is diagnosed on the basis of low BMD of the femoral neck (in clinical practice values for the proximal femur or lumbar spine are also used), with a T score ≤−2.5 in postmenopausal women (T scores from −1.0 to >−2.5 are classified as osteopenia) and in men aged ≥50 years.
+According to the World Health Organization (WHO) diagnostic criteria, osteoporosis is diagnosed based on low BMD of the femoral neck (in clinical practice values for the proximal femur or lumbar spine are also used), with a T score ≤−2.5 in postmenopausal women (T scores from −1.0 to >−2.5 are classified as osteopenia) and in men aged ≥50 years.
 In younger patients, additional risk factors are needed and usually secondary osteoporosis is diagnosed.
-In patients with continued skeletal growth, DXA must include Z scores instead of T scores.
+DXA must include Z scores instead of T scores in patients with continued skeletal growth.

-According to the WHO, the recommended tool for calculating individual risk in persons aged from 40 to 90 years is FRAX (available from the University of Sheffield).
-The calculator takes into consideration the following 12 parameters: age, sex, weight, height, prior fractures, prior hip fractures in a parent, current tobacco smoking, current treatment with glucocorticoids (for >3 months in a dose equivalent to ≥5 mg of prednisolone per day), RA, secondary osteoporosis, alcohol intake (≥3 units a day), and, if available, BMD of the femoral neck.
-Because the calculator does not take into account a number of other risk factors, the threshold for intervention should be lower in patients with multiple prior fractures, long-term high-dose glucocorticoid treatment, high levels of biochemical markers of bone turnover, as well as sarcopenia or a history of frequent falls.
+According to the WHO, the recommended tool for calculating individual risk in persons aged 40 to 90 years is FRAX (available from the University of Sheffield).
+The calculator takes into consideration the following 12 parameters: age, sex, weight, height, prior fractures, prior hip fractures in a parent, current tobacco smoking, current treatment with glucocorticoids (for >3 months in a dose equivalent to ≥5 mg/d of prednisolone), RA, secondary osteoporosis, alcohol intake (≥3 units/d), and, if available, BMD of the femoral neck.
+Because the calculator does not take into account several other risk factors, the threshold for intervention should be lower in patients with multiple prior fractures, long-term high-dose glucocorticoid treatment, high levels of biochemical markers of bone turnover, as well as sarcopenia or a history of frequent falls.
 In younger individuals, including premenopausal women, and in patients receiving pharmacologic treatment for osteoporosis, FRAX is not useful.

 1. Congenital bone fragility (eg, osteogenesis imperfecta).